VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 Third week:
 * Go deeper in the analysis
-* Use statistical tools to show important result (correlation, ... )
+* Use statistical tools to show important result (correlation, boxplot, ... )
-* Begin to make conclusions about what we found
+* Begin to make conclusions about what we found.
-* Make sure that the stats are relevant
+* Make sure that the stats are relevant.
-* Test the hypothesis (p-values)

 Fourth week:
-* Finalize the analysis and add textual descriptions
+* Finalize the analysis and add textual descriptions.
-* Tidy up the notebook
+* Tidy up the notebook.
 * Clean the plots, make them conclusive, add error and incertainty, ...
-* Write a final conclusion
+* Write a final conclusion.

 ## Questions for TA
 * Is our project ambitious enough ?
 Too ambitious ?